What’s next for the US-China relationship

 20 PLA aircraft (SU-30*10, J-16*4, J-11*4, Y-8 ASW and Y-20 Aerial Refueling) and 14 vessels conducted an air-sea operation on the surrounding area of R.O.C on August 6, 2022.
 Please check our official website for more information: https://t.co/Tj6C1y0WHR pic.twitter.com/apjMe6IYMn— 國防部 Ministry of National Defense, R.O.C. (@MoNDefense) August 6, 2022

-“[The Chinese military is] probably not even halfway through the various things that they have in mind,” Daniel Russel, vice president of international security and diplomacy at the Asia Institute told Vox.
+“[The Chinese military is] probably not even halfway through the various things that they have in mind,” Russel told Vox.
 “I think it’s pretty clear that the Chinese are in the acting out phase, the retaliatory phase, as they characterize it, and they have no interest in being calmed down until they have completed this circuit of punitive measures.”

 China’s military might has grown considerably in the past three decades